 A healthy capsule surrounding a textured silicone implant.
 Healthy capsules are thin, fragile, and often difficult to separate from surrounding tissue without tearing.

 A diseased capsule (left) thickened from capsular contracture.
 Explanation was en bloc with the removal of the capsule and implant as a single unit.
 On the back table, the capsule was opened to demonstrate the intact saline implant.

 En bloc capsulectomy refers to the removal of the breast implant and capsule as a single unit.
 The theory is that if microscopic impurities are surrounding the implant, that removal of the capsule entirely while keeping all of the implant material inside is better for the patient.
 To date, this hasn’t been proven to be beneficial, but the appeal is understandable.
 In the event of capsular contracture or implant rupture, en bloc removal is often possible.
 With a healthy submuscular capsule, en bloc removal may not be possible despite adequate skill and understanding of the surgeon.

-En bloc removal requires a much larger scar than would be necessary otherwise.
+En bloc removal requires a much larger scar than would be necessary otherwise, typically at least 8 cm and often larger.
 The implant entirely contained within the capsule is less flexible than an implant by itself and requires a larger incision for the explanation.

 En bloc capsulectomy is always my preference, when possible, particularly in the face of silicone implant rupture.
 If ruptured, silicone material should be removed entirely, including any foreign body reactions to the material.

 I have swelling around my implant, what do I need to do?

 Swelling around an implant is also referred to as a seroma.
 A seroma can occur soon after surgery or much later down the road.
 Most breast implant seromas are benign, but this can be a sign of a bigger problem.
 Treatment will often require drainage, biopsy, or implant revision surgery.
 Contact your surgeon and discuss your options.